-It shall be recognized that this compact will not be read in such a way that limits the use of future technology.
-This Compact shall not be interpreted such that if the technology is not mentioned, then it is not allowed.
-As new technology is developed, the Tribe and the State shall review this Compact under agreed upon provisions, make changes and incorporate new standards for the technology.
+It shall be recognized that this compact will not be read in such a way that limits the use of future technology which is consistent with Section XXXVI.
+As new technology is developed, the Tribe may promulgate MICS under the provisions of Section XXXVI. to implement the new technology.